okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-widget-sign-in-email/main/index.md

 **Learning outcomes**

-* Configure your Okta org to enable user sign-in without a password.
+* Configure your Okta org to enable a user to sign in without a password.
 * Integrate a password-optional sign-in flow into an application using the Sign-In Widget.

 **What you need**